tldr-pages/tldr/pages/linux/procs.md

 `procs {{--sortd|--sorta}} cpu`

-- List information about processes with either a PID, command, or user containing (`zsh` or `firefox`):
+- List information about processes with either a PID, command, or user containing `firefox`:

 `procs --or {{PID|command|user}} {{41}} {{firefox}}`